cgen-dlang/cgen-dlang/README.md

 ## Software Architecture

-`cgen` infrastructure relies on a cocktail of programming languages for front-end and back-end specification and implementation.
+`cgen-dlang` infrastructure relies on a cocktail of programming languages for front-end and back-end specification and implementation.

 ## Application Architecture